 Marital property is any asset acquired during your marriage from marital labor or marital income, usually up to the date of the filing of the divorce.
 This includes, but is not limited to: houses, land, businesses, retirement accounts, stocks and stock options, bonds, notes receivable, assets held in trusts or partnerships, airplanes, boats, cars, investments, the contents of your home, gifts from or to your spouse, jewelry, collections, etc.

-Non-marital property generally falls into three categories.
+For purposes of property division in a Florida divorce, non-marital property generally falls into three categories.
 It includes anything that you or your spouse:

 A forensic accountant, usually a Certified Public Accountant (CPA), is one of the team members you or your attorney may retain to value assets, to locate missing assets or income.
 An accountant may also calculate your historical standard of living for the alimony amount or determine your or your spouse’s ability to meet (or restrictions upon your ability to provide) alimony requested; or to determine the tax consequences of various alimony and equitable distribution scenarios.
 A CPA who is also a valuation expert may assist in valuing your or your spouse’s interest in a closely held business.
-We only retain independent, highly credible, qualified experts as they are a reflection on you as well as on our Firm.
+We only retain independent, highly credible, qualified experts as they are a reflection on you as well as on our firm.